-- A. Negotiation and bargaining permitted this Article does not preclude the Employer and an employee from agreeing to: - holding in abeyance a disciplinary action for a period not to exceed 18 months in order to permit the employee to improve conduct or performance; - imposition of a lesser disciplinary action as a final and binding action.

-- B. Failure to appeal if an employee fails to appeal a decision per law, regulation, or policy, the employee is considered to have accepted the decision. - C. Time limits the parties may agree to waive or extend any time limits as stated in this Article. - D. Resolution of appeal encouraged each party shall make every effort to resolve an appeal at the lowest level possible. - E. A failure to decide an appeal in accordance with law and regulation is considered a denial from which an appeal may be made.
+- A. Negotiation and bargaining permitted this Article does not preclude the Employer and an employee from agreeing to: - 1. holding in abeyance a disciplinary action for a period not to exceed 18 months in order to permit the employee to improve conduct or performance; - 2. imposition of a lesser disciplinary action as a final and binding action. - B. Failure to appeal if an employee fails to appeal a decision per law, regulation, or policy, the employee is considered to have accepted the decision. - C. Time limits the parties may agree to waive or extend any time limits as stated in this Article. - D. Resolution of appeal encouraged each party shall make every effort to resolve an appeal at the lowest level possible. - E. A failure to decide an appeal in accordance with law and regulation is considered a denial from which an appeal may be made.

 Section 8.
-Retention Of Records
+Retention of Records

 After 24 months without any further disciplinary action, the record of any prior disciplinary action, up to and including suspensions of five (5) days shall be expunged at the employee's request.

-After 12 months, letters of a reprimand and counseling memorandum shall not be used in assessing discipline if there has been no further disciplinary action.
+After 12 months without any further disciplinary action, counseling memoranda and written reprimands shall be expunged at the employee's request and shall not be used in assessing discipline.